-A belief may be reasonable even though mistaken.
-In determining whether the defendant's beliefs were reasonable, the standard is what a person of ordinary intelligence and prudence would have believed in the defendant's position under the circumstances that existed at the time of the alleged offense.
-The reasonableness of the defendant's beliefs must be determined from the standpoint of the defendant at the time of his acts and not from the viewpoint of the jury now.
+A belief may be reasonable, even though mistaken.
+In determining whether the defendant's beliefs were reasonable the standard is what a person of ordinary intelligence and prudence would have believed in the defendant's position under the circumstances that existed at the time of the alleged offense.
+The reasonableness of the defendant's beliefs must viewpoint of the jury now.